slate-studio/assessment-android-2019/README.md

 The app’s goal:
--To detect whether device is not within any of fence areas (e.g. out of rectangular area) and display alert warning (e.g. Toast or Snackbar).
+* To detect whether device is not within any of fence areas (e.g. out of rectangular area) and display alert warning (e.g. Toast or Snackbar).

 Hint:
 >You can use one of